kthyng/tabs/README.md

 15. The default time zone is UTC, but you can instead choose 'US/Central' with the `tz` keyword argument as follows:

 > df = tabs.read('F', '2010-5-23', '2010-5-30', tz='US/Central')

+16. You can easily plot with `pandas`.
+After reading in a dataset to `df`; note that the `plot` command will take many `matplotlib` keyword arguments:

+> df.plot()

+17. You can subdivide your dataset from one date to another using date strings

+> df['']

+18. You can also pull out one or more columns